-- The relevance of the particular challenge/resource in specific chosen territorial area of the project intevention.
-(C.2.2.) - How the project belongs/fits to the "scope and appoach" of the chosen programme objective.
+- The relevance of the particular challenge/resource in specific chosen territorial area of the project intervention.
+(C2.3.) - How the project belongs/fits to the "scope and approach" of the chosen programme objective.
 (C.2.1) - Demand/need for the project from the side of stakeholders and final beneficiaries (target group).
 (C.2.4) - Project's contribution to programme objective's results (to result indicator's target value).
 (C.5) - Coherence of result and output indicators (related to main target group where relevant).
-(C.5) - Strategic relevance (sectoral, local, regional, national, macroregional) of the project.
-(C.2.5) - Whether the impact to horizontal principles is neutral or positive.
-(C.7.6.) - Sustainability of results (where relevant).
-(C.8.)
+(C.5) - Sustainability of results (where relevant).
+(C.8.) - Whether the impact to horizontal principles is neutral or positive